-The OMZ in the northern AS shows regional differences in the seasonal cycle, especially in the upper core (350 - 550 m) depth, Fig. 4).
-The annual mean of oxygen from observational climatologies shows that the layer containing oxygen of less than $10 \mu \text{mol/kg}$ is deepest in the eastern basin (Fig. 2a).
+The OMZ in the northern AS has regional differences in the seasonal cycle, especially in the upper core (350 - 550 m depth, Fig. 4).
+The annual mean of oxygen from observational climatologies shows that the layer containing oxygen of less than 10 μ mol/kg is deepest in the eastern basin (Fig. 5a).
 The maximum thickness arises during fall intermonsoon and at the beginning of winter monsoon with a depth of 1000 m (Fig. 4b) and nearly total oxygen depletion in the core (Fig. 4a).
-Oxygen concentration increases within spring intermonsoon and the suboxic layer in the eastern AS nearly vanishes in May (Fig. 4b).
+Oxygen concentration increases within spring intermonsoon and the suboxic layer in the eastern AS nearly vanishes in May

-A similar seasonal cycle is prominent in the western AS with a maximum thickness of the suboxic layer of 900 m (Fig. 4b) but however, a weaker ventilation during the spring intermonsoon compared to the eastern AS.
+A similar seasonal cycle is prominent in the western AS with a maximum thickness of the suboxic layer of 900 m (Fig. 4b) but however, a weaker ventilation during the spring intermonsoon compared to the east.
 The layer containing oxygen of less than 10 μmol/kg remains thicker than 500 m.
 Based on an area of 2°x 2° in total centered around the release location the spatial standard deviations were calculated (Fig. 4).
 They show that the seasonal cycle of the OMZ represents a large area and not only the release location.
 This holds especially for the eastern basin.

-Lagrangian trajectories were calculated on basis of the daily HYCOM reanalysis velocities on the isopycnal surface of 27 kg/m3 lying in the depth range of 450 to 500 m.
+Lagrangian trajectories were calculated on basis of the daily HYCOM reanalysis velocities on the isopycnal surface of 27 kg/m3.
 Also at intermediate depth in the AS several boundary currents are seasonally changing directions such as the Somali Current along the western boundary.
-Mean seasonal velocity for the period of 13 years shows the reversing of the Somali Current from a southwestward boundary current during winter monsoon (Fig. 5a) to a stronger northeastward boundary current during summer monsoon (Fig. 5b).
+Mean seasonal velocity for the period of 13 years shows the reversing of the Somali Current from a southwestward boundary current during winter monsoon (Fig. 2a) to a stronger northeastward boundary current during summer monsoon (Fig. 2b).
 The annual mean of the Somali Current reveals a northeastward boundary current.
-Generally, velocities show the strongest variability along the boundaries, especially in the western basin increasing towards the equator (Fig. 5c) and in the marginal seas.
-Along the eastern boundary of the AS the flow at intermediate depth is also changing its direction between the different monsoon phases from a distinct southeastward directed flow along the west coast of India during the northeast monsoon (Fig. 5a) to a northwestward directed more variable flow during the southwest monsoon (Fig. 5b).
+Generally, velocities show the strongest variability along the boundaries, especially in the western basin increasing towards the equator (Fig. 2c) and in the marginal seas.
+Along the eastern boundary of the AS the flow at intermediate depth is also changing its direction between the different monsoon phases from a distinct southeastward directed flow along the west coast of India during the northeast monsoon (Fig. 2a) to a northwestward directed more variable flow during the southwest monsoon (Fig. 2b).